YUGESHKARAN/blogChat-backend/README.md

 ## Contributing 🤝

 Contributions are welcome!
-Please open an issue or submit a pull request to help improve this project.
+Open an issue or submit a pull request to help improve this project.

 ## License 📝